-Fertility drugs or other medications that contain HCG might interfere with home pregnancy test results.
-However, most medications, including antibiotics and birth control pills, don't affect the accuracy of home pregnancy tests.
+Fertility medication or other medicine that contains HCG might affect home pregnancy test results.
+Most medicines, though, including antibiotics and birth control pills, don't affect the accuracy of home pregnancy tests.

 Could a positive result be wrong?

-Although rare, it's possible to get a positive result from a home pregnancy test when you're not actually pregnant.
-This is known as a false-positive.
+That's rare.
+But it is possible to get a positive result from a home pregnancy test when you're not pregnant.
+This is called a false-positive.

 A false-positive might happen if you had a pregnancy loss soon after the fertilized egg attached to the uterine lining.
-You also may get a false-positive if you take a pregnancy test too soon after taking a fertility drug that contains HCG.
-An ectopic pregnancy, menopause or problems with your ovaries also might contribute to misleading test results.
+You also may get a false-positive if you take a pregnancy test soon after taking fertility medicine that contains HCG.
+Problems with the ovaries and menopause also might lead to a false-positive test result.

 Could a negative result be wrong?

-It's possible to get a negative result from a home pregnancy test when you're actually pregnant.
+It's possible to get a negative result from a home pregnancy test when you are pregnant.
 This is known as a false-negative.
 You might get a false-negative if you:

-- Use diluted urine.
-For the most accurate results, take the test first thing in the morning — when your urine is the most concentrated, making HCG easier to find.
+- Take the test later in the day.
+For the most accurate results, take the test right after you get up in the morning.
+That's when your urine is the most concentrated, making HCG easier to find.

 What happens next?

-Based on your test results, consider taking the following steps:
+Based on the test results, consider taking the following steps:

 - Your home pregnancy test is positive, or you've taken a few home pregnancy tests and gotten mixed results.
 Make an appointment with your health care provider.
-You might need a blood test or ultrasound to confirm your pregnancy.
-The sooner your pregnancy is confirmed, the sooner you can begin prenatal care.
+You might need a blood test or ultrasound to confirm the pregnancy.
+The sooner a pregnancy is confirmed, the sooner prenatal care can begin.

 - Your home pregnancy test is negative.
-If your period doesn't begin, repeat the test in a few days or in one week.
-It's especially important to do this if you took the test before or shortly after a missed period.
+If your period doesn't begin, take the test again in a few days or in one week.
+It's especially important to do this if you took the test before or right after a missed period.

-- You continue to get negative test results, but your period doesn't begin or you still think you might be pregnant.
-Check with your health care provider.
+- You continue to get negative test results, but your period doesn't start.
+Or you still think you might be pregnant.
+Contact your health care provider.
 Your provider may suggest you take a blood test to check for pregnancy, which may be more accurate than a home test.
-Also, some health problems may lead to missed menstrual periods (amenorrhea), including thyroid disorders, low body weight, problems with your ovaries, excessive exercise and stress.
-If you're not pregnant, your health care provider can help you get your menstrual cycle back on track.
+Also, some health problems may lead to missed periods.
+If you're not pregnant, your health care provider can help you find out what's causing missed periods.